Timmy93/CustomDownloader/README.md

 # CustomDownloader
-A custom downloader to download from multiple sources
+A custom downloader to download from multiple sources.